Chart Color Schemes

 Ocean Grove has a typical household mix, with a higher-than-average median household size

-Family households account for 74.7% of all households, including 32.5% couples with children, 32.7% couples without children, and 9.0% single parent families.
-Non-family households make up the remaining 25.3%, with lone person households at 23.1% and group households comprising 2.2% of the total.
-The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.
+Family households comprise 74.7% of all households, including 32.5% couples with children, 32.7% couples without children, and 9.0% single parent families.
+Non-family households make up 25.3%, consisting of 23.1% lone person households and 2.2% group households.
+The median household size is 2.5 people, larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households